Board

 Fiolino Mavaetau - Board Director

-He was the Local Coordinator and Project Assistant for the Mini TechCamp - Digital Skills, Technology and Sustainability that took place in Wallis and Futuna in July 2023, funded by the US Department of State through the Young Pacific Leaders program.
+He currently serves as a Board Director for the 2025–2027 term after previously serving as Treasurer from 2023 to 2025.
+In 2023, he worked as Local Coordinator and Project Assistant for the Mini TechCamp – Digital Skills, Technology and Sustainability held in Wallis and Futuna through the Young Pacific Leaders initiative, supported by the U.S. Department of State.

 Executive Director

-Phillie Julai Marai - Co-Chief Executive Officer (Co-CEO)
+Phillie Julai Marai - Chief Executive Officer (CEO)

 Company Secretary